Majorana string simulation of nonequilibrium dynamics in two-dimensional lattice fermion systems: Numerical results

 We compute the probability of a hole in the site $j$ at time $\tau$

 In terms of Majorana strings, the relevant observable is

 where we used the notation $j_\sigma,j^\prime_\sigma$ to indicate the indices corresponding to site $j$ and spin $\sigma=\uparrow,\downarrow$.

-To first validate our 2D results, we carry out the simulations on a $3\times3$ lattice, where exact diagonalization calculations are still feasible.
+To first validate our 2D results, we perform simulations on a $3\times3$ lattice, for which exact diagonalization is still feasible.
 The results for the hole probability in the center $p_\mathrm{hole, 5}(\tau)$ and on a diagonally adjacent site $p_\mathrm{hole, 9}(\tau)$ are shown in Figures~\ref{fig:3x3holecenter} and \ref{fig:3x3holetr} in Appendix~\ref{app:additional_experiments}, where we observe a fast convergence in the truncation parameters $S,\varepsilon$.
 In particular, for $S \geq 6$ and $\varepsilon \leq 10^{-5}$, we reach accurate predictions.

 We now turn to a more demanding simulation on a $7\times7$ lattice (OBC) in the strongly correlated regime $U/t = 8.72$, relevant for cuprate physics.
 This setup challenges any classical method and provides a stringent benchmark for assessing our algorithm's accuracy against modern analog quantum simulators.
 In Figure~\ref{fig:7x7hole_center} we show the hole probability $p_\mathrm{hole, center}(\tau)$ in the middle of the lattice, and compare it to the experimental results reported in Ref.~\cite{Ji2021PRX}.
 For $S=4,6$ and the more accurate choices of $\varepsilon$, we observe qualitative agreement between the numerical results and the experimental values, with a non-negligible dependence on $\varepsilon$ at times $\tau/t \gtrsim 1$.